PDAC Mouse Model: UNKC06141

 Renca Mouse Model

-Renca is a mouse renal adenocarcinoma cell line that is used in generating syngeneic models, its characteristics make it a prime model for studies on angiogenesis and immune checkpoint inhibitors such as PD-1.
+Renca is a mouse renal adenocarcinoma cell line that is used in generating syngeneic mouse models, its characteristics make it a prime model for studies on angiogenesis and immune checkpoint inhibitors such as PD-1.

 CT-26 Mouse Model